unlimitedinfinit/TrueVote/README.md

 ## Step-by-Step Guide

 Here's a breakdown of what to do next for each feature and how to implement it, starting with the registration process and ending with the community forum.
 For a more detailed description, please head to the [Lib folder](Link_to_Lib_Folder).

----

-Feel free to modify and adapt the text as needed!
-This should provide a comprehensive overview of the TrueVote platform and its enhanced features.